Data Observability: How Clearcover Increased Quality Coverage for ELT by 70 Percent

 After partnering with Monte Carlo, Clearcover saw a 70% increase in quality coverage across all raw data assets.
 That led to more proactive conversations, faster root cause analysis, and a reduction in data incidents.
 And integrating data from over 50 sources is no longer an issue for the team—they know they’re covered when duplications or other anomalies arise.

 “Now, we can start having those proactive conversations to prevent downtime before stakeholders are affected, versus finding out after the fact that something was broken and then rushing to get it fixed,” said Braun.
-“So at least that data can still get out by the end of the day.”
+“This way, the data can still get out by the end of the day.”

 While the team had been considering building their own root cause analysis and anomaly detection tooling, they never were able to prioritize it due to the data engineering resources required.
 With Monte Carlo, they have a vehicle for both, without adding tech debt and reducing the need for custom code.